 Ask us about pathways to further vocational training or higher education from this qualification.

-The LMS was designed, moderated and validated by E-Oz the current Industry Skills Council for the Electro-Technology area, and has Victorian Electrical Senate representation.
+The LMS was designed, moderated and validated by E-Oz, the current Industry Skills Council for the electrotechnology area, and has Victorian Electrotechnology Senate representation.

 Students who complete the Certificate III in Electrotechnology can gain eligibility to undertake the LEA (Licensed Electrical Assessment) licence testing program and obtain an ‘A-grade’ licence.
 If you are eligible you can book your test with Melbourne Polytechnic here.